UCLComputerScience/COMP0016_2020_21_Team19/README.md

    If you don't intend on using Google SSO, you can also ignore the `GOOGLE*` secrets.

    Note: **You will need to modify the [`docker-compose.yml`](docker-compose.yml) and [`settings.py`](ActivityLeague/settings.py) files in accordance with the secrets you intend on using.**
+3. Run `docker-compose build` to build the image.
+This will make the database migrations and install all dependencies.
 4. Run `docker-compose up`.
 This will start the application on `localhost:8000`.
    > The application will have no data to begin with.
 If you wish to populate the database with some dummy data, simply run the `init-db.sh` script from within the container using
    ```